Fondation Cartier pour l'Art Contemporain

-The Fondation Cartier pour l'Art Contemporain (/fr/), known simply as the Fondation Cartier, is a contemporary art museum at 261 Boulevard Raspail in the 14th arrondissement of Paris, France.
+The Fondation Cartier pour l'Art Contemporain (/fr/), known simply as the Fondation Cartier, is a contemporary art museum at 2 place du Palais-Royal in the 1st arrondissement of Paris, France.
+It was located at 261 Boulevard Raspail in the 14th arrondissement of Paris until 2025, when it relocated to the Palais-Royal area, reopening to the public on 25 October 2025.

 History

 The Fondation Cartier was created in 1984 by the Cartier SA firm as a center for contemporary art that presents exhibits by established artists, offers young artists a chance to debut, and incorporates works into its collection.
 The founding director was Marie-Claude Beaud.

-In 1994, it moved to its current location in a glass building designed by Pritzker Prize architect Jean Nouvel on the site of the former American Center for Students and Artists, surrounded by a modern woodland garden landscaped by Lothar Baumgarten.
+In 1994, it moved to a glass building at 261 Boulevard Raspail designed by Pritzker Prize architect Jean Nouvel on the site of the former American Center for Students and Artists, surrounded by a modern woodland garden landscaped by Lothar Baumgarten.
 The ground floor of the building is 8 m high and glassed in on all sides.

 In 2011, the president and founder of the Fondation Cartier, Alain Dominique Perrin, asked Nouvel to draw up preliminary plans for a new base on Île Seguin.
-By 2014, the foundation abandoned plans to relocate to the island and instead commissioned Nouvel to work on the expansion of its current premises.
+By 2014, the foundation abandoned plans to relocate to the island and instead commissioned Nouvel to work on the expansion of the Boulevard Raspail premises.
 By 2024, Fondation Cartier presented Nouvel's designs for a new site opposite the Louvre, occupying more than 90000 sqft on the ground floor and lower levels of a listed building.